Ube Recipes

 What does ube taste like?

-It’s slightly sweet, nutty, and a bit like vanilla with a hint of coconut.
+It’s sweet, slightly nutty, and has a hint of vanilla.

 Leftovers and Storage